NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

 Prerequisites

-Before we start this lesson make sure you are familiar with and have the latest version Python 3 in your system, have set up MicoPython in Raspberry Pi Pico, and have a running Integrated Development Environment(IDE) in which we will be doing the programming.
-We will be using the same Thonny IDE as we have done previously when we learned how to blink and chase LEDs in micro-python.
-If you have not followed our previous tutorial, you check here:
+Before we start this lesson, make sure you are familiar with and have the latest version of Python 3 installed on your system, have set up MicroPython on your Raspberry Pi Pico, and have a working Integrated Development Environment (IDE).
+We will be using Thonny IDE throughout this guide.
+If you have not yet set up your environment, please check the following resources:

 GPS Introduction

-Recommended Reading: GPS ( Global Positioning System) – working
+Recommended Reading: GPS (Global Positioning System) – working

 NEO-6M GPS Module Introduction